 But I did switch the default driver to the PDF Writer, and then Photoshop continued zipping along as it had in the past.
 Until the next day, after I rebooted the computer.
-Sadly, it turns out that our IT group sets a user's default printer on log-in.
+Sadly, it turns out that our IT group sets a user's default printer each time a user logs in.
 So I had to remember to re-set the default printer to the PDF Writer each time I logged on, or suffer with a very slow Photoshop.

-After two weeks of this, I wrote a ticket to IT, asking that if they could not fix the new printer driver, to please quit changin with my default printer setting.
-The response I got back indicated that fixing the issue was a low priority item, and I should quit rebooting my computer so often.
+After two weeks of this, I wrote a ticket to IT, asking that if they could not fix the new printer driver, to please stop messing with my default printer setting.
+The response I got back indicated that fixing the issue was a low priority item, and I should not reboot my computer so often.
 Sigh.

 The good news is that just yesterday (3 or 4 weeks after I wrote the ticket), we have a new company printer driver.
-I am happy to report that both Photoshop and Word are quite acceptable with this new driver.
+I am happy to report that both Photoshop and Word launch acceptably fast with this new driver.

 One of the things that I've been busy doing is working a new article.
 IE6 (and lower) .PNG Experiments is a series of tests of various solutions for the grey background that appears on .PNGs with alpha transparencies in Internet Explorer 6 (or lower).